-- for preparing paediatric DKA fluids requiring potassium (not covered by this guideline) - In the rare circumstances (e.g. hyperchloraemia) other salts of potassium (potassium acetate OR potassium dihydrogen phosphate and dipotassium hydrogen phosphate) may be required.
-These salts of potassium must be approved by the Specialist/Consultant responsible for the patient, with the inpatient order including the name of the consultant giving approval.
+- mmol/L solutions are available as premixed from 2S and ED) see RCH Statewide DKA guideline. - according to ARC (Australian Resuscitation Council) Guidelines (not covered in this guideline).
+Potassium chloride ampoules in MET bags/trolleys must be stored in red/orange bags (supplied by Pharmacy) that are clearly labelled for this use.
+See Appendix 1. - In rare circumstances (e.g. hyperchloraemia) other salts of potassium (potassium acetate OR potassium dihydrogen phosphate and dipotassium hydrogen phosphate) may be required.
+Use of these ampoules must be approved by the Consultant responsible for the patient, with the inpatient order including the name of the consultant giving approval.
 These intravenous infusion solutions will be prepared by the Pharmacy.
-Ampoules are NOT to be supplied to any wards. - Careful monitoring of the serum potassium level is advised, during intravenous administration, as hyperkalaemia and cardiac arrhythmias can occur quickly and without apparent warning, especially with too rapid administration, impaired renal function or other electrolyte disturbances. - Intravenous potassium infusions may cause pain if given peripherally via a small vein, use a large vein or central line wherever possible. - Maximum rate of potassium administration via peripheral line is 10 mmol/hour. - Maximum concentration for potassium administration via peripheral line is 10 mmol/100 mL or 30 mmol/1000 mL (using premixed solutions). - Potassium rates greater than 10 mmol/hr require a central line, ECG monitoring, frequent serum potassium measurements (2 hourly recommended), and regular assessment of renal function. - Maximum usual dose of potassium for administration via peripheral or central line is 90 mmol/24 hours.
-Doses above this require Specialist/Consultant advice and documentation of this advice by Medical Staff in the medical record. - Usual rate of potassium administration via central line is 10 mmol/hour.
-Maximum rate of potassium administration via central line is 30 mmol/hour.
-Rates exceeding 30 mmol/hour may be appropriate for selected patients at the discretion of the treating Consultant.
-(Note: iatrogenic hyperkalaemia may be detected by tall peaked T waves). - Maximum concentration for potassium administration via central line is 40 mmol/100 mL (using the premixed hypertonic solution) or 30 mmol/1000 mL (variety of premixed bags). - If potassium concentrations are outside the therapeutic range (3.5-5.0 mmol/ L), patients treated with intravenous potassium will usually require at least daily monitoring of serum potassium levels.
+These ampoules are NOT to be supplied outside of the Pharmacy. - Careful monitoring of the serum potassium level is advised, during intravenous administration, as hyperkalaemia and cardiac arrhythmias can occur quickly and without apparent warning, especially with too rapid administration, impaired renal function or other electrolyte disturbances.
+(Note: iatrogenic hyperkalaemia may be detected by tall peaked T waves).
+Refer to CPP0509 Hyperkalaemia Management if required. - Intravenous potassium infusions may cause pain if given peripherally via a small vein, use a large vein or central line wherever possible. - Maximum rate of potassium administration via peripheral line is 10 mmol/hour. - Maximum concentration for potassium administration via peripheral line is 10 mmol/100 mL or 30 mmol/1000 mL (using premixed solutions). - Potassium rates greater than 10 mmol/hr or concentrations greater than 10 mmol/100 mL require a central line, ECG monitoring, frequent serum potassium measurements (2 hourly recommended), and regular assessment of renal function. - Maximum usual dose of potassium for administration via peripheral or central line is 90 mmol/24 hours.
+Doses above this may be required in ICU. - Usual rate of potassium administration via central line is 10 mmol/hour.
+Maximum rate of potassium administration via central line is 30 mmol/hour. - Maximum concentration for potassium administration via central line is 40 mmol/100 mL (using the premixed hypertonic solution wherever possible) or 30 mmol/1000 mL (variety of premixed bags). - If potassium concentrations are outside the therapeutic range (3.5-5.0 mmol/L), patients treated with intravenous potassium will usually require at least daily monitoring of serum potassium levels.
 Those receiving higher doses will require more frequent monitoring as per the Dosage table (e.g. serum potassium should be rechecked 30-60 minutes following the administration of 20 mmol or greater of potassium), or at the discretion of the treating clinician.